Foundation Grants Information

 (The cooperating organisations MoU is only signed if a third party is involved.)

-Electronic bids for 2019 awards from the District Grant and club MOU’s must be with Elizabeth Tatman by June 24th 2019
+Electronic bids for 2019 awards from the District Grant and club MOU’s had to be with the team by June 20th 2019.
+Deadline for district grant reports is end of May 2020.

 The Humanitarian Grants Programme of the Rotary Foundation provides grants to Rotary clubs and districts to implement humanitarian projects both locally and internationally.
 All projects supported by grants from The Rotary Foundation must involve the active and personal participation of Rotarians.
 Many grant funded projects assist in the development of stronger Rotary networks as clubs from different nations work together to address community needs.